MSC Oliver

 MSC Oliver is one of the largest container vessels (as of May 2015) in the world, together with her sister ships MSC Oscar, MSC Zoe, MSC Maya and MSC Sveva.
 The vessel was delivered in March 2015 by Daewoo Shipbuilding and Marine Engineering (South Korea).
 According to the official statement of the CEO of Mediterranean Shipping Company, the ships are part from a bulk order for 20 vessels with same size, which will be used for cost optimizations of the company.
 With the new ships, the management of MSC are trying to fight the low freight rates and increased capacities of shipping.

 Name

-The ship is named Oliver after the CEO of MSC, Diego Aporte's nephew.
+The ship is named Oliver after the CEO of MSC, Diego Aponte's nephew.

 Construction

 MSC Oliver and its sister ships were ordered by MSC in December 2013 and was completed in March 2015.
 The maiden voyage was planned for the beginning of April 2015 and the ship serves MSC's liner service between Asia and North Europe.
 MSC Oliver was built in Geoje shipyard of Daewoo Shipbuilding and Marine Engineering (yard number 4278).
 The container ship is valued at worth of US$140 million.